 No. 5 - singing and playing

-Practice singing each part while playing the accompaniment.
+For choral pieces, practice singing each part while playing the accompaniment.
 If you direct from the console (organ or piano), this is an invaluable skill!
+You can also practice conducting and singing each part (choose a few key phrases or musical lines where this might be helpful).

 No. 6 - obbligato line

-If there is an instrumental part, but no instrumentalist, practice playing the obbligato with the accompaniment (if feasible).
+If there is an instrumental part, practice playing the obbligato with the accompaniment (if feasible).
+Alternatively, practice singing the obbligato while conducting.

 Musical Elements

 Pay attention to dynamic markings.
-Highlight the score if needed.
-Think about the overall dynamic plan for the piece.
+Highlight in the score if needed.
+Think about the overall dynamic plan for the piece and what balance will sound like across the ensemble.
+Is there a clear melody and accompaniment?
+Who has the melody when?

 No. 8 - Phrase markings

-Observe phrase markings, sing through the lines, and anticipate where you want the choir to breathe and carry over.
-Think about cut-offs and how you will cue this.
+Observe phrase markings.
+Sing through the lines, and anticipate where you want your ensemble members to breathe and when you want them to carry over.
+Think about cut-offs and how you will cue these.

 No. 9 - articulation markings

-Look at articulation markings, especially accents, sfz, fp, and staccato markings.
+Review any articulation markings, especially accents, sfz, fp, tenutos, two-note slurs, and staccato markings.

 No. 10 - Tempo

 Check metronome markings and think about an ideal tempo.
-Look carefully at tempo changes and places that speed up or slow down and think about how to prepare this in the accompaniment and with gestures.
+Look carefully at tempo changes and places that speed up or slow down and think about how to prepare this in the accompaniment or with conducting gestures.

 No. 11 - Musical style

-Consider the style of the piece, character, and appropriate performance practice.
-Is it a spiritual?
-A hymn arrangement?
-A Renaissance motet?
-Is it in English or another language?
+Consider the style of the piece, the character, and appropriate performance practice.
+Is it a dance?
+A spiritual?
+Is it a classical piece, pop style, or contemporary?

 Vocal Production